Marc Balkin, Managing Partner, Hasso Plattner Ventures Africa

 Jean-Marie speaks French, Spanish, English, Deutsch, and Afrikaans, and is very active in volunteer work involving children and social services.

-Etienne van Straaten, Trade and Relations Development Officer, Alberta Ministry of Agriculture and Forestry
+Etienne van Straaten, Trade and Relations Development Specialist, Alberta Ministry of Agriculture and Forestry

 Audrey Elizabeth Verhaeghe, CEO, Research Institute for Innovation and Sustainability (RIIS)